kaihuchen/articles/EnterpriseBots/index.md

 ## Additional Resources

-- About *expert GenAI chatbots*: it is not uncommon that the an enterprise may wish to implement a type of GenAI chatbots that posses in-depth knowledge of a certain field, and are capable of solving complex problems, i.e., *expert chatbots*.
+- (Upcoming)) *Expert GenAI chatbots*: it is not uncommon that the an enterprise may wish to implement a type of GenAI chatbots that posses in-depth knowledge of a certain field, and are capable of solving complex problems, i.e., *expert chatbots*.
 We will cover issues about *expert chatbots* in another article.
+- (Upcoming) *Ensemble GenAI*: we probably should never let one singular chatbot, no matter how advanced it seems, to make really important decisions for us. *Ensemble GenAI* is an architecture that allow multiple chatbots to work together either collaboratively, or in a constructive competitive manner, in order to work for us in a safer manner.
+- We welcome your comments or issue reports here: https://github.com/kaihuchen/articles/issues